HarshaVardhanMannem/Contact-List-Manager/README.md

 npm start
 ```
 Deploy to your Node.js hosting service (Heroku, Vercel, etc.).
 The SQLite database will be created automatically.

+**Note**: For production deployments on EC2 or other cloud platforms, ensure you have proper environment variables configured and database persistence set up.

 ---